danmaclean/greypatch/docs/_build/html/_sources/index.rst.txt

-.. redpatch documentation master file, created by sphinx-quickstart on Mon May  4 10:43:03 2020.
+.. greypatch documentation master file, created by sphinx-quickstart on Mon May  4 10:43:03 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to redpatch's documentation!
+Welcome to greypatch's documentation!
 ====================================

 .. toctree::